Fern Brady: Early life

 Brady was born in Bathgate, West Lothian, where she grew up.
 She went to school at St. Kentigern's Academy, Blackburn in West Lothian.
-She is of Irish descent.
-Her father worked at the truck company Scania, and her mother worked at Tesco.
-Her parents have since divorced.
+She is of Irish descent, has family roots in County Donegal, and grew up within the Catholic Church in Scotland.
+Her father, Paul Brady, worked in management at the truck company Scania, and her mother worked at Tesco.
+Her parents have divorced.